All Episodes

 The big question is whether we are serious or suicidal.

-And I think this I think this is perfect because he has just described in the intelligence of the State Department and the James Ryzen New York Times crowd.
+And I think this, I think this is perfect because he has just described in the intelligentsia, the State Department, and the James Risen, New York Times crowd, and the whatever that guy's name, the chief of staff, Colin Powell.

-Bush has understand understood the threat posed and has done something about it.
+Bush has understood the threat posed and has done something about it.

-Now, in let me people say, well, why did he do the same thing in Iran?
+Now, people say, well, why did he do the same thing in Iran?

 May I ask you a question?